Collars

 Size & Colors

-Halo comes in four colors (pink, yellow, black & white), while SpotOn only comes in grey.
+Halo comes in four colors (pink, yellow, blue, black & white), while SpotOn only comes in grey.
 At the time of publication Halo also had a few special edition colored covers in yellow and pink.

 Adjustments